SPIRITUAL CHRISTIAN

-Updated 11-4-24
+Updated 12-2-24

 RECAPITULATION – Infancy to Adulthood

-The most basic form of consciousness that everyone passes through in infancy is archaic consciousness.
+The most basic state of consciousness everyone passes through in infancy is archaic consciousness.
 Infants perceive life as being formless, meaning that the observer and the observed are one and the same; this state is conscious, but not yet self-conscious.
 In this state of consciousness, everything in the immediate surrounding is experienced as a single backdrop, like living in a dimly lit mist devoid of shadows.

 As stated above, archaic consciousness is “mass consciousness” whereas the magical phase is the first structure of consciousness.
 Since magical consciousness is spaceless and timeless, it is spread over the world.
 Magical consciousness is not endowed with sufficient intensity or lucidity to perceive space as space; and there is no recognition of time because time needs a memory and memory needs a focused sense of self.
 In this state of consciousness, children and primitive individuals might perceive an object in motion, and the object may have some degree of significance, but they do not perceive the object in the void of space; it is like seeing dream images in sleep.

-This is one-dimensional awareness, but to the observer there is no personal identification and no sharp distinction between reality and imagination.
+This is one-dimensional awareness, but to the observer there is no personal identification and no clear distinction between reality and imagination.
 This level of consciousness encounters events as they come without being capable of recognizing their causal origins.
 In other words, it is like living in an earth-size fish bowl and everything in the bowl is a living part of the person, including thunder, lightning, wind, rain, and all the creatures, plants and flowers.

 In the magical phase, imitative behavior is a form of self-actualization within the tribe or family setting; a child will establish his or her rudimentary self-identity by drawing an invisible boundary around the family unit and placing himself or herself at the imaginary center.
 In this period, children primarily experience an emotive and imaginative participation with life rather than an experience through conceptualization; this is an essential characteristic of the magical phase, that is, a “participation mystique” or mystical partaking of the subject in the object.